Gitdefllo/AppBarrr/DOCS.md

 **Requirements:**

 The Toolbar and the custom expanded layout must be declared.
 Otherwise, a `NullPointerException` will occur.
-The declaration can be set dynamically with `setToolbar(int)` and `setExpandLayout(int)` with a resource id (as `R.layout.xxx`) in parameter, or by attributes:
+The declaration have to be set with these attributes:

 ```java
 app:toolbarLayout="@layout/toolbar"
 app:expandLayout="@layout/customlayout"
 ```

-`setExpandMaxSize(float)` can set the maximum height in portrait mode of the expanded layout.
-Its default max height in landscape will be the parent's height ~less the toolbar's height.
-The value set in `setExpandMaxSize(float)` will be use only in portrait.
+`setExpandMaxSize(float)` can set the maximum height of the expanded layout.
+Its default max size will be the parent's height ~less the toolbar's height.
+The value set in `setExpandMaxSize(float)` gets the default value if the max size is larger than the parent.
 This can also be set by xml with:

 ```java
 app:expandMaxSize="520dp"